 Involves a program determined by the individual faculty member and approved by the program director.
 Written assignments are required as part of this rigorous academic experience.
 Students are eligible for a maximum of one independent elective and should have completed at least three advanced core courses prior to the start of the independent study.
-Prerequisite: permission of the program director.
+Prerequisite: Permission of the program director and completion of MBA core courses.